TacoTheDank/blokish/README.md

 You can disable AI for a human play only.
 Refer to Menu > Preferences.

 The software has no unobtrusive banner advertising.
-Once installed, you can play off-line.
+Once installed, you can play offline.

 #### GPL v3 Licence
 The game is free.
 And even more : the code is open-source.
-You can access it at http://github.com/scoutant.
+You can access it at https://github.com/scoutant/blokish.
 You can reuse and adapt it according to GPL v3 license.

-You may post issues at http://github.com/scoutant/blokish/issues
+You may post issues at https://github.com/scoutant/blokish/issues

 Stephane Coutant, http://scoutant.org